What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: NHANES: Race, SES, and Telomere Length

 \subsection{Motivating Question}

-Telomeres are regions of DNA at the ends of chromosomes that protect against cellular aging and senescence \citep{lin2016systematic}.
-Telomere shortening is associated with disease incidence and a variety of health outcomes \citep{shammas2011telomeres}.
-Variation in telomere lengths is attributable to age and shortening during mitosis, in addition to genetics, social history, exposure to environmental contaminants, and psycho-social stressors \citep{jiang2007telomere, blackburn2015human}.
-Paradoxically, Black individuals typically have longer telomeres than White individuals \citep{needham2013socioeconomic, venkateswaran2024robustly}, with plausible explanations citing leukocyte cell composition, population stratification, or genetic differences \citep{freedman1997black, lin2016systematic, hansen2016shorter}.
-Others posit that environmental exposures associated with longer telomere length underlie this so-called `race effect,' as these exposures differ significantly between Blacks and Whites \citep{needham2020black, roberts2022persistent}.
-Further, studies have found telomere length to be comparable between Black and White individuals in socio-economically homogeneous populations \citep{geronimus2015race}, calling into question purely genetic explanations.
-Our motivating question is this: if we could hypothetically balance socioeconomic status (SES; $X$) between Black and White individuals ($A$) in a nationally representative sample ($S$), would we still see significant Black/White differences in telomere length ($Y$)?
+Telomeres are regions of DNA at the ends of chromosomes that protect against cellular aging and senescence~\citep{lin2016systematic}.
+Telomere shortening is associated with disease incidence and many health outcomes~\citep{shammas2011telomeres}.
+Variation in telomere lengths is attributable to age and shortening during mitosis, in addition to genetics, social history, exposure to environmental contaminants, and psychosocial stressors~\citep{jiang2007telomere, blackburn2015human}.
+Paradoxically, Black individuals typically have longer telomeres than White individuals~\citep{needham2013socioeconomic, venkateswaran2024robustly}, with plausible explanations citing leukocyte cell composition, population stratification, or genetic differences~\citep{freedman1997black, lin2016systematic, hansen2016shorter}.
+Others posit that environmental exposures associated with longer telomere length underlie this so-called `race effect,' as these exposures differ significantly between Blacks and Whites~\citep{needham2020black, roberts2022persistent}.
+Further, studies have found telomere length to be comparable between Black and White individuals in socioeconomically homogeneous populations~\citep{geronimus2015race}, calling into question purely genetic explanations.
+Our motivating question is this: if we could hypothetically balance SES ($\boldsymbol{X}$) between Black and White individuals ($A$) in a nationally representative sample ($S$), would we still see significant Black/White differences in telomere length ($Y$)?